MeoMix/StreamusChromeExtension/README.md

 Streamus™
 =========

-A Google Chrome extension which allows users to add YouTube videos to playlists, share playlists and discover new YouTube videos.
+A Google Chrome extension which allows users to add YouTube songs to playlists, share playlists and discover new YouTube songs.

 Overview
 ========